VitaRox/TransPort/README.md

 # Transport

 ## A travel companion for Transgender Americans
-A travel app to aid and assist in the safe travel of transgender folx in the United States.
+A travel app to aid and assist in the safe and happy travel of transgender folx in the United States.

 ## To download, build, and run
 1. Fork or clone this repo: https://github.com/VitaRox/Transport